tq-systems/meta-tq/doc/README.TQMa8XxS.md

   * Linux: overcurrent with some USB Sticks on MB-SMARC-2
 * FlexSPI
   * erase of ranges >= 16 MB fails under linux
-* UUU compatible bootstream is not built by default (yocto recipe limitation)
 * Suspend / Wakeup
   * RTC Alarm IRQ via GPIO leads to system stall during resume